auddy99/recoTrax/README.md

 Your selected song will come up on the upper bar and you will be provided more songs which are similar to your selected song.

-The parameters used for finding similarity between songs is discussed well in [How it works] section.
+The parameters used for finding similarity between songs is discussed well in [Working of project](#working-of-project) section.

 ![Project Image](https://i.imgur.com/2lrQufa.jpg)